tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

   <figcaption>Midnight Commander running in a hundred-column (approx.) display.</figcaption>
 </figure>

 It is important to mention, though, that many CLI- and TUI-based operating systems were not incapable of rendering raster graphics.
 There were text and graphic modes that the systems could switch between.
 Take games for example.
 Of course, text-mode games -- like the dungeon crawler, [Netchack](https://en.wikipedia.org/wiki/NetHack) -- operate in text mode, but for games with graphics the computer switches to addressing individual pixels.
+Even today, PCs still boot in text mode.

 <figure>
   <img src="{{ site.url }}/img/pitl07/interface-text-and-graphic-modes.png" class="fullwidth" />